Peter Randolph (minister)

-Peter Randolph (c.
+Rev. Peter Randolph (c.
 1825 – August 7, 1897) was an African-American minister and abolitionist.
 Born into slavery in Virginia, he was freed in the will of his owner but this request took three years and legal proceedings to be honored.
 Randolph moved to Boston after being freed, where he became a pastor.
 He spent four years in Richmond, Virginia, after the end of the Civil War, before moving back to Boston.
 Randolph published an autobiographical account of his life that went through several editions.

 Biography

 Peter Randolph was born c.
 1825 in Prince George County, Virginia, on the Brandon Plantation.
 He was enslaved upon birth and owned by Carter H. Edloe, who also held his mother and four or five siblings in bondage.
 Randolph's father was enslaved on a nearby plantation, and died when Randolph was approximately ten.
 Edloe had written a will directing that upon his death his slaves be freed and land he owned be sold, in part to pay his debts, but also to finance sending his former slaves to whichever state or colony they sought.
 Edloe's wishes were initially ignored by the executor of his will after he died in 1844.
 However, Randolph, who was Edloe's only literate slave, read the will and began legal proceedings to fight for his freedom and that of Edloe's other slaves.
 Three years later, they were freed by the order of a judge.
 Although Edloe had promised them fifty dollars each in his will, they ended up receiving almost fifteen.
 Sixty-six former slaves sailed for Boston on September 5, 1847.
 They arrived ten days later.
 Randolph was twenty-seven years old at the time.